frankjentsch/push-data/README.md

 ### Example

 This Git repository contains also two database tables to test the data transfer:
-* ZEXAMPLE_TAB_1 - represents a typical table of a RAP Managed BO with UUID as primary key and different timestamp fields
+* `ZEXAMPLE_TAB_1` - represents a typical table of a RAP Managed BO with UUID as primary key and different timestamp fields
-* ZEXAMPLE_TAB_2 - represents a table with a CHAR field as a primary key
+* `ZEXAMPLE_TAB_2` - represents a table with a CHAR field as a primary key

-Class ZCL_EXAMPLE_TAB_GEN_TEST_DATA is a console app which can be used to fill test data in the source tenant into these two tables.
+Class `ZCL_EXAMPLE_TAB_GEN_TEST_DATA` is a console app which can be used to fill test data in the source tenant into these two tables.

 ### Configure Table Groups

 A table group defines a collection of custom database tables which will be pushed as one action later in the SAP Fiori app.
 In our example, we define three table groups for the two example tables.
 The same database table can be used in different table groups.
-The table group name and description need to be maintained in system table ZPUSH_TAB_GRP and the assigned tables need to be maintained in system table ZPUSH_TAB_GRP_I.
-You can use class ZCL_PUSH_TAB_GRP_TEST_DATA to create these system table entries.
+The table group name and description need to be maintained in system table `ZPUSH_TAB_GRP` and the assigned tables need to be maintained in system table `ZPUSH_TAB_GRP_I`.
+You can use class `ZCL_PUSH_TAB_GRP_TEST_DATA` to create these system table entries.

 ## How to obtain support
 This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.